 When vitamin K was discovered in 1929, both its K-1 and K-2 forms were immediately identified.
 Little attention was given to the difference at the time, dismissed as nothing more than a simple structural variation.
 It was not until further studies in the 21st century uncovered more details about the nutrient that scientists finally recognized its significance.

-The K-2 form of vitamin is still little-known to consumers, but awareness has been increasing over the years.
+The K-2 form of the vitamin is still little-known to consumers, but awareness has been increasing over the years.
 In fact, you can now order Vitamin k2 online or from your local pharmacy.
 It is available in many types, with MK-4 and MK-7 being the most common.

 Vitamin K-2 vs. K-1